EgoNight: Towards Egocentric Vision Understanding at Night with a Challenging Benchmark: Appendix

 We hired several participants to review and refine the QA pairs generated by our three-stage day-augmented auto-labeling pipeline, compensating them at a rate of €20 per video.
 Each participant was provided with a detailed labeling instruction document and an onboarding meeting to ensure the guidelines were clearly conveyed.
 A simplified version of the labeling tutorial is included as in Fig.~\ref{fig:tu}.

 After the first round of labeling, we performed an additional quality check and summarized common issues for refinement.
 For example, the concept of “left” or “right” should always be defined relative to the ego-wearer, and questions should be phrased clearly to avoid ambiguity.
 Participants were then asked to address the identified issues.
 In the end, we ensured that every QA pair in the EgoNight-VQA dataset was verified by at least one human annotator.
 On average, above 200 hours of human annotation effort were spent for the labeling refinement.
+To further evaluate inter-annotator statistics, we select randomly VQA pairs from 20 videos out of 90, and add four human annotators without GPT annotation.
+The average pairwise cosine similarity normalized to $(0,1)$ based on language feature extracted by BLIP-2~\cite{li2023blip2bootstrappinglanguageimagepretraining} is 0.8458.
+This shows that human annotators are in general consistent in interpreting scenes.
+And answers are semantically aligned, even when worded differently.